huynhphuchuy/shadow/README.md

 ## Package Oriented Design

 #### vendor/
-- For the purpose of this post, all the source code for 3rd party packages need to be vendored (or copied) into the vendor/ folder.
+- For the purpose of this structure, all the source code for 3rd party packages need to be vendored (or copied) into the vendor/ folder.
 This includes packages that will be used from the company Kit project.
 Consider packages from the Kit project as 3rd party packages.

 #### cmd/
 - All the programs this project owns belongs inside the cmd/ folder.
 The folders under cmd/ are always named for each program that will be built.
 Use the letter d at the end of a program folder to denote it as a daemon.
 Each folder has a matching source code file that contains the main package.